Account

 jenna bonfiglio

-Currently at Netflix with a focus on UK productions including Sex Education and Bridgerton, her previous roles include international marketing and publicity at Universal Pictures and Disney respectively.
+Currently at Netflix with a focus on campaign creation for UK productions, Jenna’s previous roles include international marketing and publicity at Universal Pictures and Disney respectively.
+She is also a classically trained dancer with a background in performing arts.

-Jenna is passionate about creating opportunities and providing support for underrepresented communities, supplementing her professional work with voluntary mentoring for organisations such as Safer London and The Girls Network.
+Jenna is committed to creating opportunities and providing support for underrepresented communities, supplementing her professional work with voluntary coaching and mentoring for organisations such as Safer London and The Girls Network.

 daniel bailey